 The Johns Hopkins Department of Plastic and Reconstructive Surgery, located in Baltimore, Maryland, offers medical students and residents the opportunity to continue their medical training in plastic and reconstructive surgery.

 Learn more about the integrated and independent resident training programs.

-Learn more about our four specialized fellowship opportunities.
+Learn more about our specialized fellowship opportunities.

 We offer unique opportunities for students to engage with our clinical and research teams.

 Our program helps residents develop the best surgical skill through valuable feedback.

 Diversity and inclusion are integral to the excellence and success of all institutions and this is especially the case for academic medical centers such as Johns Hopkins, where the promise of trust and healing is essential to the delivery of an extraordinary experience for patients, faculty and staff members, trainees and community members.

 The core values of diversity and inclusion are key to Johns Hopkins’ mission of research, education and patient care, and they are equally crucial for the Department of Plastic and Reconstructive Surgery.

 "Surgery is evolving," says Kristen Broderick, assistant professor of plastic and reconstructive surgery.
 "We as a department want to present a variety of role models who trainees can relate to in order to help them envision their lives and their careers."

 A Global Community of Trainees